IOCCC image by Matt Zucker

 Abusing the web submission procedure tends to annoy us more than amuse us.
 Spend your creative energy on content of your submission rather than on the submission process itself.

-We are often asked why the contest IOCCC rules and IOCCC guidelines seem too strange or contain mistakes, flaws or grammatical errors.
+We are often asked why the contest IOCCC rules and IOCCC guidelines seem strange or contain mistakes, flaws or grammatical errors.
 One reason is that we sometimes make genuine mistakes.
 But in many cases such problems, flaws or areas of confusion are deliberate.
 Changes to IOCCC rules and IOCCC guidelines in response to rule abuses, are done in a minimal fashion.
 Often we will deliberately leave behind holes (or introduce new ones) so that future rule abuse can continue.
 A clever author should be able to read them and “drive a truck through the holes” in the IOCCC rules and IOCCC guidelines.

 At the risk of stating the obvious, this contest is a parody of the software development process.
-The IOCCC rules and IOCCC guidelines are only a small part of the overall contest.
+The IOCCC rules and IOCCC guidelines are only part of the overall contest.
 Even so, one might think the contest IOCCC rules and IOCCC guidelines process as a parody of the sometimes tragic mismatch between what a customer (or marketing) wants and what engineering delivers.
 Real programmers must face obfuscated and sometimes conflicting specifications and requirements from marketing, sales, product management and even from customers themselves on an all too regular basis.
 This is one of the reasons why the IOCCC rules and IOCCC guidelines are written in obfuscated form.

 Jump to: top